-- Be developed in an inclusive manner that incorporates input from youth and families, community stakeholders, mental health and physical health practitioners, experts in juvenile justice and trauma-informed care, and all others who wish to come to contribute to the goal of juvenile justice in Wisconsin. - Focus on prevention and diversion, and provide accountability and services to youth and families in the system that prepares them to thrive ("DCF Youth Justice Vision and Strategic Plan"). - Recognize that the post-dispositional secure custody of youth (Type 1, MJTC, SRCCCYs) is one component of the broader youth justice system and should only serve youth who require correctional placement. - Promote a system where the state agencies, county and local providers work together to enhance program effectiveness and minimize duplication of services. - Prioritize evidence-based practices that serve youth in smaller, regional facilities that are closer to their communities and foster engagement with their families to promote a successful transition home. - Promote youth and family voice and involvement with a strengths-based, culturally responsive approach. - Value community engagement and community safety, both in the short term and in the long term. - Ensure healthy, safe, and fair healthy environments for the youth in secure custody and the staff who serve them, including consideration of racial and ethnic disparities. - Require that all youth in secure custody receive evidence-based, trauma-informed, and developmentally appropriate programming and services designed to meet their assessed risks and needs.
+- 1. Be developed in an inclusive manner that incorporates input from youth and families, community stakeholders, mental health and physical health practitioners, experts in juvenile justice and trauma-informed care, and all others who wish to come to contribute to the goal of juvenile justice in Wisconsin. - 2.
+Focus on prevention and diversion, and provide accountability and services to youth and families in the system that prepares them to thrive ("DCF Youth Justice Vision and Strategic Plan"). - 3.
+Recognize that the post-dispositional secure custody of youth (Type 1, MJTC, SRCCCYs) is one component of the broader youth justice system and should only serve youth who require correctional placement. - 4.
+Promote a collaborative system where the state agencies, county and local providers work together to enhance program effectiveness and minimize duplication of services. - 5.
+Prioritize evidence-based practices that have proven outcomes that serve youth in smaller, regional facilities that are closer to their communities and foster engagement with their families to promote a successful transition home. - 6.
+Promote youth and family voice and involvement with a strengths-based, culturally responsive approach that builds toward self-sufficiency through wraparound services. - 7.
+Value community engagement and community safety, both in the short term and in the long term. - 8.
+Ensure healthy, safe, and fair environments for the youth in secure custody and the staff who serve them, including the elimination of racial and ethnic disparities.